dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 # eBPF deep dive

-This section gets into the assembly code disassembly in order to explain how to structure probes to ensure they will be accepted by the kernel's BPF verifier.
+This section gets into the eBPF code disassembly in order to explain how to structure probes to ensure they will be accepted by the kernel's BPF verifier.

 ## Verifier error with variable read

-With a working replacement of all of the basic `mctop` functionality, the priority became to try and fix the garbled keys at the right layer.
-Bas Smit [@fbs] pointed out on IRC that this was actually a solved problem in `bpftrace`.
+With a working replacement of all of the basic `mctop` functionality, the priority became to try and fix the garbled keys at the right layer - in the eBPF probe.
+Bas Smit [@fbs] pointed out on IRC that non-const probe reads for string data already a solved problem in `bpftrace`.

 This gave some renewed hope that there **must** be a way to get the eBPF verifier to accept a non-const length read.

-Knowing that this works in bpftrace, it would make sense to take a look at how this is handled there.
+Knowing that this works in `bpftrace`, it would make sense to take a look at how this is handled there.
 This is the relevant LLVM IR generation procedure from `bpftrace`:

 ```{.cpp include=src/bpftrace/src/ast/codegen_llvm.cpp startLine=413 endLine=441}
 ```

-We can see that it generates the LLVM IR for doing a comparison between the size parameter given, and the maximum size.
+This generates the LLVM IR for doing a comparison between the size parameter given, and the maximum size.
 This is sufficient for it to pass the eBPF verification that this is a safe read and can run inside the in-kernel BPF virtual machine.

-Looking into an existing issue for this in `bcc`, I attempted to do something similar in my probe definition, as described in iovisor/bcc#1260 [@bcc-variable-read-issue-comment].
+Taking inspiration from existing issue for this in `bcc`, the probe definition, as described in iovisor/bcc#1260 [@bcc-variable-read-issue-comment] to include a logical assertion that the `keysize` must be smaller than the buffer size via a ternary.

-This didn't work unfortunately, it threw this eBPF verifier error:
+This didn't work unfortunately, and it threw this eBPF verifier error:

 ```{.gnuassembler include=src/ebpf-error.txt startLine=136 endLine=142}
 ```

-As will be shown later, this message is more helpful than it seems, but at the time these values of -80 and 255  didn't seem significant, or what was meant by an invalid stack offset.
+As will be shown later, this message is more helpful than it initially seems, but at the time these values of -80 and 255  didn't seem significant, and it wasn't clear what was meant by an invalid stack offset.

 ## Safe Code Generation